 Content marketing is a core inbound marketing tactic that brings potential buyers to a business’ website or other owned digital channels.
 Once there, buyers can read, watch, or listen to content that offers insightful information and expert advice around the business’ products or services.

 The value of content marketing lies in demand generation and lead generation.
 By building up the business’ reputation and expertise and showcasing its products and services through how-to content, customer case studies, and more, content marketing can increase buyer demand and generate new leads.
-Content marketing can also be used in ABM, which we will explore in more detail in Section 4.
+Content marketing can also be used in ABM, which we will explore in more detail in the next section

 Content marketing works on every digital marketing channel.
 Content marketing can be used in: